B1-Mordred/EZgrow/README.md

   - Pump maximum ON time (s).
   - Light 1/2 schedules (ON/OFF time + “use schedule” flags).
   - AUTO/MANUAL for fan and pump.

+- **Wi-Fi configuration (`/wifi`)**:
+  - Lists available SSIDs (scanned with `WiFi.scanNetworks()`).
+  - Shows current connection (if any).
+  - Form:
+    - SSID (clicking a row in the table fills this).
+    - Password.
+  - On submit:
+    - Credentials are saved to NVS.
+    - Device reboots and attempts connection with new credentials.

 - **History API (`/api/history`)**:
   - JSON feed of the last 24 hours (1 point per minute) with:
     - Timestamp.
     - Temperature.
     - Humidity.
     - Light 1/2 states.

 - **Static asset from LittleFS**:
   - `/chart.umd.min.js` – Chart.js UMD bundle served from LittleFS for offline charts.